CSV Files Import and data processing

 Documents as a staging area to magage ETL status'

-A staging area is an extremely useful function for ETL processes (extract-transform-load), and loading data from sFTP to update a target system with the information from each single line is a good example.
+A staging area is an extremely useful function for ETL processes (extract-transform-load), and loading data from sFTP/file-system to update a target system with the information from each single line is a good example.

-Your process reads one or more files from an SFTP which were dropped by your customer.
-Each file contains information about invoices and there is one column names Invoiceid
+Your process reads one or more files from an sFTP which were dropped by your customer.
+Each file contains information about invoices and there is one column named Invoiceid

-that cats as a unique key for each invoice coming from the customer.
+that represents a unique key for each invoice coming from the customer.

 If the same invoice is contained more than once (or in different files), the invoice (the line) must be rejected.
 Rejected lines are shown in a service portal.

-For performance and system utilization reasons this business process of Updating Invoices should be split into multiple technical processes, which run separately and aynchronously.
+For performance and system utilization reasons this business process of Updating Invoices should be split into multiple technical processes, which run separately and asynchronously.

 Load all files from sFTP